-The following realistic short stories are all available online:
+The following historical fiction short stories are all available online:

 To enter, high school writers submit an original, unpublished story that meets the following guidelines:

 1. Entrants must be high school students and residents of the United States or Canada.
-All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; location will be checked after decisions are made.
+All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; locations will be checked after this point.

-2. Stories must qualify as realistic fiction.
-For the purposes of this contest, this will mean fiction that takes place in the real world.
-We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.
+2. Stories must qualify as historical fiction.
+For the purposes of this contest, this will mean fiction that takes place in a former time period.
+We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed historical setting, attention to language, and a deeper meaning.